jessepav/lacygoill-wiki-backup/awk/sed.md

     b~
     a~

-Here, even though  the regex `x` fails  to match a line,  the `p`command doesn't print all the lines until the end of the  input – if it did, it would also print `c`.
+Here, even though the regex `x` fails to match a line, `p` doesn't print all the lines until the end of the input – if it did, it would also print `c`.
 It stops at the  second line `a` because that's the end of  the range applied to the current block.